General Guidelines for Being Compliant

 -

-Tick scalping without genuine market analysis (opening and closing within seconds)
+Tick scalping without genuine market analysis

 -